bmeurant/technical-docs/software-architecture/architectural-principles/cohesion-coupling.md

+---
+title: Cohesion & Coupling
+---
-# Software Architecture Cheatsheet: Cohesion & Coupling
+# Cohesion & Coupling

 In software engineering, **cohésion** and **coupling** are two fundamental principles used to evaluate the quality of an architecture.
 Together, they determine a system's robustness and flexibility.
 The goal of good design is to achieve **high cohesion** and **low coupling**.